giovannipbonin/ieee-program/README.md

 # Week 4

-## Session 1 & 2 (do both sessions on this because it's long) - Algorithms Overview
+## Session 1 & 2 (do both sessions on this because it's long) Algorithms in the Real World

 - ### Network Flows
     - [ ] [Ford-Fulkerson in 5 minutes (video)](https://www.youtube.com/watch?v=v1VgJmkEJW0)